twothicc/todo_list/README.md

 To see the app hosted on Heroku, visit: https://chenen-todo-list.herokuapp.com/
+You may use this account to see if you do not wish to create an account
+username: tester
+password: 1234
+The app may be a little laggy so if login does not work, please restart the app

 Setup (For local development)
 1. Using Ubuntu terminal, move to directory where you would like to clone the git repository.
 Use command git clone https://github.com/twothicc/todo_list